github/codeql/javascript/documentation/library-customization.rst

 Local data flow
 ~~~~~~~~~~~~~~~

-The ``DataFlow::SourceNode`` class implements the range pattern, so new kinds of source nodes can be
+The ``DataFlow::SourceNode`` class uses the range pattern, so new kinds of source nodes can be
 added by extending ``Dataflow::SourceNode::Range``.
 Some of its subclasses can similarly be
 extended: ``DataFlow::ModuleImportNode`` models module imports, and ``DataFlow::ClassNode`` models
 class definitions.
 The former provides default implementations covering CommonJS, AMD and ECMAScript